leaysgur/webrtc-rfcs/markdown/draft-ietf-rtcweb-jsep-26.md

 *  If present, a single "a=rtcp" attribute MUST be parsed as specified in [RFC3605], Section 2.1, but its value is ignored, as this information is superfluous when using ICE.

 *  If present, "a=msid" attributes MUST be parsed as specified in [I-D.ietf-mmusic-msid], Section 3.2, and their values stored, ignoring any "appdata" field.
+If no "a=msid" attributes are present, a random msid-id value is generated for a "default" MediaStream for the session, if not already present, and this value is stored.

 *  Any "a=imageattr" attributes MUST be parsed as specified in [RFC6236], Section 3, and their values stored.